 Check data overage charges.
 Read the fine print about how you're charged if you go over your monthly data allotment.
 Some plans will charge you extra per GB while others will just drop you down to a slower data transfer speed.
 Keep in mind that, even with unlimited plans, you are only unlimited while on your carrier's network and data usage; roaming is still subject to a cap.
 And if you are a data hog, all carriers reserve the right to reduce speeds for those that exceed what they consider to be normal usage.

 Check the coverage area.
 Carriers have coverage maps on their websites, but those are only estimates and can be impacted significantly by geography, buildings, trees and the like.
 Signal strength mapping sites and apps, such as OpenSignal and Sensorly, provide highly localized information provided by users; see Our Sources for more information.
 Beyond that, most carriers have good to great coverage in major metropolitan areas, but things can be markedly different in suburban or rural areas.
 Check voice as well as data coverage.
 For data, check if your carrier offers LTE or a lower-speed service.
 In addition to checking coverage near your home, check coverage at your job or school, as well as in areas where you frequently travel.

 Ask friends and neighbors.
+Cell phone service performance can vary greatly.
 Do your own informal poll of people in your area.
 Those who live or work in your neighborhood can tell you how frequently they experience outages, busy networks or dropped calls.